 Al McCabe was a well-known engineer.
 He was the sole inventor of the missile error scorer, now known as the Global Positioning System.
 He presented it as a patent in 1955.
 It is not known what became of the patent nor the outcome of the patent.
 I have an original draft of the patent in which he had red penciled in a co-inventor's name.
 Hugo E. Stark.
 It is believed he sold the patent rights because he did not have the money to pursue the project.

 He was also the Chief Engineer for the Apollo Spacecraft program in 1965.
-The National Aeronautics and Space Administration, Manned Spacecraft Center, Houston, Texas, sent him a letter of appreciation (seen here) signed by all Astronauts involved with program.
+The National Aeronautics and Space Administration, Manned Spacecraft Center, Houston, Texas, sent him a letter of appreciation signed by all Astronauts involved with program.
 The letter is dated March 17, 1965.
-(Click to see a larger copy of the letter.)
+(Click enlarge.

 He was a Lifetime, senior member of IEEE, Geoscience Electronics Group, Quantum Electronics, and the Information Theory Group.
 He was also a member of the American Association for the Advancement of Science.